avvie/TicTacToe/README.md

-# TicTacToe or Naughts and Crosses
+# TicTacToe or Noughts and Crosses

 Is a unity project that was requested of me.
 It implements 3 different difficulty modes. (expert is smug probably the most important part of the project ^^ *jk)